For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Customer Trends Analysis

 By analyzing discrete data like the number of purchases, businesses can spot trends and patterns.
-This helps in understanding customer behavior and preferences.
+This helps understand customer behavior and preferences.
 Continuous data, such as the duration of customer visits, adds depth to this analysis, revealing more about customer engagement.

 Marketing Strategies